aliveui/registry-aliveui/progress-summary.md

 Continue implementing components in the following order:

-1. Finish the remaining atomic component display pages
-2. Implement and create pages for molecules that use the implemented atoms
+1. Implement and create pages for molecules that use the implemented atoms
-3. Followed by organisms that use molecules and atoms
+2. Followed by organisms that use molecules and atoms
-4. Finally templates and pages
+3. Finally templates and pages

 For each component: